 The interview is a great way for nominees to highlight their leadership competencies and provide details about the examples provided in their statement.
 The interview is conducted by the Nominating Committee Chair and Chair-Elect.
 Other members of the Committee are invited but are in listen-only mode.
 The interview is recorded so the Committee can reference it.
 The interview lasts from 30-60 minutes and has a series of behavioral (get to know people) questions and specific questions for the position people are applying for (for example, fiduciary experience for Treasurer or Board of Trustees).
 It is important that nominees provide specific examples from their experiences that highlight their unique skills with respect to the SWE Leadership Competency Model and the positions for which they are nominated.

 In order to learn more about the candidate’s experience and leadership the Nominating Committee ask for feedback from others.
-The committee encourages the nominee to forward the feedback form to co-workers, managers, or members from other non-profit/community volunteering.
-This allows the committee to understand the nominee’s unique skills and experiences that the committee may not see just from the nominees SWE experience.
-For example, a nominee may have done very tactical work for the Society but may do very strategic work for their company or other non-profit.
+The committee requests references in the application process from the nominee to provide feedback from co-workers, managers, and SWE members or from other non-profit/community volunteering.
+This allows the committee to understand the nominee’s unique skills and experiences inside and outside of SWE and how these relate to the SWE Leadership Compentency Model.

 To set yourself up for a leadership position, become familiar with the SWE Leadership Competency Model and gain experience aligned to the strategic plan that will help push the SWE mission forward.
 This experience can be gained at work, SWE, school, and in your community.
 Each position on the Board of Directors, Senate, Board of Trustees, and Committees have unique qualifications that can be found in the position descriptions available on the SWE web site.
 In addition, there are minimum qualifications for certain roles specified in the SWE Bylaws (i.e. the SWE President/President-elect must have served two years on the Board of Directors).